-The U.S. health care community is not alone in its struggles with privacy, standards and other challenges to the health
+The U.S. health care community is not alone in its struggles with privacy, standards and other challenges to the health information technology agenda

 As countries worldwide start to develop national electronic health record (EHR) systems, the hope is that those systems will help eliminate medical errors and save lives as well as increase efficiency.
 Yet countries face common challenges with policies, standards and technologies.

 E-health leaders and industry vendors believe they can find common solutions to what they see as global rather than national challenges.

 Dr. David Brailer, national coordinator for health information technology at the Department of Health and Human Services, said he agrees that the challenges facing health care IT are indeed global, and the United States can learn from other countries.

 The nation, Brailer said, "can learn a lot about technical architecture" from the Connecting for Health project of the United Kingdom's National Health Service (NHS), which awarded contacts for a nationwide e-health system two years ago.

 Dan Garrett, vice president and managing partner of Computer Sciences Corp.'s Global Health Solutions Division, which has a $1.7 billion contract from NHS to provide an EHR system in the North West and West Midlands regions of England, said he agreed, adding that countries working on EHR systems "don't have to reinvent the wheel."